russellmoss/salesforce-rag-bot/README.md

 ```

 Open your browser to `http://localhost:8501` and start chatting with your Salesforce schema!

+### 🧪 Quick Test

+To verify everything is working, try asking:
+- "What objects do I have?"
+- "Show me the Account object fields"
+- "What validation rules exist?"

 ## 📋 What to Expect During Setup